BalajiKs171095/mbcrump.github.io/_posts/2017-09-10-azure-tips-and-tricks13.md

 So what about the other file called `.pscloudshell`?

 We'll this is for the PowerShell feature coming to the Cloud Shell!
 You'll have to explore this one for yourself as it is preview at the time of writing.
+But you can request access now through [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR_A6H7yUZotAkPG2p0GxIGFURTUxQzlWWVBKWFpSNlc3RUY1UDg4STFBNS4u)!

 ## Want more Azure Tips and Tricks?